 About

 Sid Sanni (b.
-Brescia, Italy; based in London) is an artist of Nigerian heritage whose multicultural background informs a practice that merges figuration and abstraction.
+Brescia, Italy; lives and works in London) is an artist of Nigerian heritage whose multicultural background informs a practice that merges figuration and abstraction.
 Drawing from the morphology of African masks and the visual language of cartoons, his work explores diasporic identity and the construction of self.

 His paintings combine vibrant colour, bold linework, and geometric structure to create a symbolic language where human presence meets the exaggerated traits of animation.
 Cartoons are used for their ability to personify human characteristics, allowing emotion, instinct, and behaviour to be expressed with immediacy.
 Figurative fragments and expressive distortion become a means of examining constructed identities and shifting emotional states.